XRPL-Lending-Network/network-wallet-core/docs/concepts.md

 # Core Concepts

-XRPL Connect is built on a few key concepts that work together to provide a seamless wallet integration experience.
-Understanding these concepts will help you use XRPL Connect effectively.
+XRPL-Connect is built on a few key concepts that work together to provide a seamless wallet integration experience.
+Understanding these concepts will help you use XRPL-Connect effectively.

 ## WalletManager

-The **WalletManager** is the central orchestrator of XRPL Connect.
+The **WalletManager** is the central orchestrator of XRPL-Connect.
 It manages wallet connections, handles events, maintains state, and provides methods for signing transactions.

 ### What It Does